ferhatefedogan1907-blip/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_08.md

-# Electromagnetic Spectrum – Solution
+# Electromagnetic Spectrum – Detailed Solution

-In this problem, we are asked to arrange different types of electromagnetic radiation according to increasing wavelength.
+In this problem, we are asked to arrange different types of electromagnetic radiation in order of increasing wavelength.

-To solve this problem, we need to remember the relationship between wavelength, frequency, and energy.
+To solve the problem correctly, we need to understand the relationship between wavelength, frequency, and energy in electromagnetic waves.

-As the wavelength increases:
-- the frequency decreases,
-- and the energy also decreases.

-So, radiation with the shortest wavelength has the highest energy, while radiation with the longest wavelength has the lowest energy.

-Now, let us arrange the given electromagnetic waves from the shortest wavelength to the longest wavelength.

-## Correct Order

-1. Gamma rays
-2. X-rays
-3. Ultraviolet
-4. Infrared
-5. Microwaves
-6. Radio waves

-So the final order is:
+The relationship is:

 \[
-\text{Gamma rays} \rightarrow \text{X-rays} \rightarrow \text{Ultraviolet} \rightarrow \text{Infrared} \rightarrow \text{Microwaves} \rightarrow \text{Radio waves}
+c = \lambda f
 \]

+where:

+- \(c\) = speed of light,
+- \(\lambda\) = wavelength,
+- \(f\) = frequency.

+From this equation, we understand that wavelength and frequency are inversely proportional.

+This means:

+- if wavelength increases, frequency decreases,
+- if wavelength decreases, frequency increases.

+Also, electromagnetic wave energy is proportional to frequency:

+\[
+E = hf
+\]

+where:

+- \(E\) = energy,
+- \(h\) = Planck constant,
+- \(f\) = frequency.

+Therefore:

+- short wavelength → high frequency → high energy,
+- long wavelength → low frequency → low energy.

+Now we can arrange the given electromagnetic waves from the shortest wavelength to the longest wavelength.

-## Explanation of the Order
+## Step-by-Step Order

+### 1. Gamma Rays
-- Gamma rays have the shortest wavelength and the highest energy.
+Gamma rays have the shortest wavelength and the highest energy in the electromagnetic spectrum.

+### 2. X-rays
-- X-rays are slightly longer than gamma rays.
+X-rays have slightly longer wavelengths than gamma rays, but they still have very high energy.

-- Ultraviolet waves come after X-rays.
+### 3. Ultraviolet Radiation
+Ultraviolet waves have longer wavelengths than X-rays and lower energy.

+### 4. Infrared Radiation
-- Infrared radiation has longer wavelengths than visible light and ultraviolet.
+Infrared waves have longer wavelengths than ultraviolet radiation and are commonly associated with heat.

+### 5. Microwaves
-- Microwaves are longer than infrared waves.
+Microwaves have longer wavelengths than infrared waves and are used in communication systems and microwave ovens.

+### 6. Radio Waves
-- Radio waves have the longest wavelength and the lowest energy in the electromagnetic spectrum.
+Radio waves have the longest wavelengths and the lowest frequencies and energies in the electromagnetic spectrum.

+# Final Answer

+\[
+\text{Gamma rays}
+\rightarrow
+\text{X-rays}
+\rightarrow
+\text{Ultraviolet}
+\rightarrow
+\text{Infrared}
+\rightarrow
+\text{Microwaves}
+\rightarrow
+\text{Radio waves}
+\]

-Therefore, this is the correct order of increasing wavelength.
+This is the correct order of electromagnetic radiation in increasing wavelength.